ucsb-cs8/w20/_lab/lab05.md

 You can load your `{{page.num}}.py` and run `scrabbleWords` in IDLE's interactive shell.
 In `scrabbleWords` you <strong>must</strong> make one call to print to the console with `outputWordPointPairs` where `toFile = True`, and another call to write to a file with `outputWordPointPairs` where `toFile = False`.
 Gradescope test cases will fail if you forget to write your output to a file.

+Make sure that you `return` the correct value(s) when the docstring or instruction ask you to `return` and `print` when you need to display/print the values.

 # Upload `{{page.num}}.py` and `{{page.num}}_tests.py` to Gradescope.

 Once you're done with writing your functions, navigate to the Lab assignment "{{page.num}}" on Gradescope and upload your `{{page.num}}.py` and `{{page.num}}_tests.py` files.

 Thanks to Matthew Buoni for this lab!

+Last updated: November 15, 2019 (to clarify the rules of the game and remind students how to test the function `scrabbleWords`).